lorenzozanisi/SizeModels/README.md

 Description: Flexible semi-empirical models for galaxy mass and structure.
 Takes in input user-defined, parametrized models of the galaxy-halo connection.

 Development plan:
--Currently under construction and testing
+- Currently under construction and testing
--Release for public use: Spring 2021
+- Release for public use: Spring 2021